Number One Observatory Circle: Previous vice presidential residences and legislation

 Previously, serving vice presidents had lived in hotels or their own private homes.
 In 1923, to honor her late husband, Senator John B. Henderson's widow offered to provide their newly built home as an official residence.
 President Calvin Coolidge, who lived in a hotel when he served as vice president from 1921 to 1923, wrote in his autobiography that an "official residence with suitable maintenance should be provided for the Vice-President", and that the office "should have a settled and permanent habitation and a place, irrespective of the financial ability of its temporary occupant."

+After the assassination of John F. Kennedy in 1963, the new president Lyndon B. Johnson had to continue living at his private home in the Spring Valley neighborhood of northwest Washington for two weeks, until Kennedy's widow and children could move out of the White House.
+This provoked security concerns, and in 1964, Johnson proposed the establishment of an official vice-presidential residence in a location with high security.
+In addition to the Naval Observatory, Fort McNair and Blair House were considered as potential sites.

 In 1966, the House Public Works Committee approved the construction of a three-story vice presidential residence at the Naval Observatory.
-A month later, President Lyndon B. Johnson suspended construction until the economy improved; construction never restarted.
+However, it was criticized as an extravagant expense by Republican congressmen, prominently including House Minority Leader Gerald Ford, who would later become vice president and then president himself.
+A month later, President Johnson suspended construction until the economy improved; construction never restarted.

 The exact location was to be determined later by the GAO and the Navy.
 Construction was to commence on the residence when funding was available once the Vietnam War was over.
 In the interim, the Secret Service paid for expensive upgrades to the private homes of vice presidents Hubert Humphrey, Spiro Agnew, and Gerald Ford.
 Agnew lived in his house for only three months in 1973 before resigning; shortly after, he sold it at a large profit, in part because of the upgrades (additional quarters for the Secret Service, fences and a new driveway for example), paid for by the government.
 This resulted in a minor scandal.
 A subsequent investigation showed that it would be cheaper to immediately set up the new vice presidential residence rather than secure private homes.